DollarDays Blog (DDB): Please tell us a little about yourself and HARO.

-Since its inception, HARO has published more than 60,000 journalist queries; has facilitated nearly 7,000,000 media pitches, and has marketed and promoted over 2,500 brands to the media, small businesses and consumers.
+Since its inception, HARO has published more than 60,000 journalist queries, facilitated nearly 7,000,000 media pitches, and marketed and promoted over 2,500 brands to the media, small businesses and consumers.

 HARO is entirely free to sources and journalists.
 Unlike a majority of social media companies, HARO is independently owned and funded and has been profitable since day one.
 HARO’s tagline, “Everyone is an Expert at Something,” proves over and over again to be true, as thousands of new members join at helpareporter.com each week.

-Shankman – HARO provides small to mid-size businesses with 75-80% open rates on the ads that headline each of its thrice-daily email digests containing reporter queries.
+Shankman: HARO provides small- to midsized businesses with 75% to 80% open rates on the ads that headline each of its thrice-daily email digests containing reporter queries.
 HARO also helps many small businesses directly market to their key audiences and make money.
-Everyone who receives the HARO newsletter must opt-in, meaning they choose to receive the e-mail.
-The advertising messages are custom-written either by HARO founder Peter Shankman or by a HARO family member and presents the product or service in a fun and positive light that highlights its importance and utility.
+Everyone who receives the HARO newsletter must opt in, meaning they choose to receive the e-mail.
+The advertising messages are custom written either by [myself] or by a HARO family member and present the product or service in a fun and positive light that highlights its importance and utility.
 Furthermore, since HARO is a digital newsletter, hyperlinks are directly embedded within the message.

-Shankman – Media exposure pushes a product or service into the spotlight, instantly gaining consumer focus and attention.
-The best way to demonstrate HARO’s success is with by citing the successes of our users.
+Shankman: Media exposure pushes a product or service into the spotlight, instantly gaining consumer focus and attention.
+The best way to demonstrate HARO’s success is […] by citing the successes of our users.

-Another HARO user, Jason Sadler, has called his HARO ad the ‘tipping point’ for his website, IWearYourShirt.com.
-Sadler said his first ad helped him sell 2-3 months worth of shirts in days, moving $8000 worth of merchandise and generating ‘a ton’ of press exposure.
+Another HARO user, Jason Sadler, has called his HARO ad the “tipping point” for his website, IWearYourShirt.com.
+Sadler said his first ad helped him sell two- to three-months’ worth of shirts in days, moving $8,000 worth of merchandise and generating “a ton” of press exposure.